-Healthy Communities Mid North Coast is a collective and cooperative regional action and advocacy group that was formed in early 2017 in an effort to work with communities through a regional leadership model to build capacity for preventive health on the Mid North Coast.
+Healthy Communities Mid North Coast is a collective and cooperative regional action and advocacy group that formed in February 2017 in an effort to work with communities through a regional leadership model to build capacity for preventive health on the Mid North Coast.

 Healthy Communities Mid North Coast has a representative membership and includes: Mid North Coast Local Health District, NSW Department of Premier and Cabinet; Mid North Coast Department of Education and Communities; Department of Families and Community Services; North Coast Primary Health Network; Mid North Coast Aboriginal Health Authority; and Local Councils from across the Mid North Coast Region.
 For more member information click here.